Merced County pastor cited for large gathering on Easter Sunday

 Warnke says if churches cannot provide online services themselves, they should direct parishioners to others that do.
 Pastor Aguas tells us he does not have access to technology, but he has agreed not to open again until the "stay at home" orders are lifted.

-"No we can't, because the asked us not to and threatened to take the keys from me, so I don't want to have any arguments with the law," he said.
+"No we can't, because they asked us not to and threatened to take the keys from me, so I don't want to have any arguments with the law," he said.

 The citation Pastor Aguas received means he will have to appear in court, but it will be up to a judge to decide what penalty he faces, if any.